 When planning my projects for the next few years, I was aware that print books are still my format of choice (as a reader and writer).
 A love of nature and lifelong habits of re-using paper, where possible, impacts my purchasing and use of paper.
 Though as far as print books I’ve published, I’d yet to address it.
 I sat and made a plan, tackling the issue from various angles and here’s what I came up with…

 The service I use to publish enables me to produce books affordably (for readers and myself).
 The ink is chlorine-free, the paper stock is 90gsm acid-free and supplied by a Forest Stewardship Council-certified provider.
 It is a print-on-demand service, so only what is needed is printed.
-Moving forward, all books will be printed on 90gsm cream paper; made from 30% post-consumer waste recycled material.
-This is something that the printing service I use offers and though I’m grateful for that, alone it doesn’t feel enough.
 I’ve made other choices to align with this:

 There are non-wood alternatives to paper and these are being used.
 I’ve no control over when they become the norm for publishing / printing services, though I can take steps towards reducing the impact my creative work has.
-I purchase less books than I used to and often second-hand.
+I purchase less books than I used to and for the most part digital or second-hand.
 All of these things done together and done by many, certainly help.
 Artists can use digital software though it’s true some people find they create better, with the tactile use of a brush or pen.

 I buy recycled notebooks and squirrel card and paper stock from multiple sources.
 I use pretty scenery paper for letter writing, though just as often write on the back of a colouring page or paper from packaging.
 It’s fun to re-purpose!
 I save the covers from notebooks gifted to me, then cut, punch and thread paper that is only printed on 1 side to make new journals.
 What fun ways do you re-purpose paper?